James Wetherill (1750?-1801) and Mary Proctor (1758-????)

 What did James do for a living?
 The baptism records for his children give few hints but a Norfolk Chronicle report from 5 June 1784 referred to an auction of property around the Market Place in Great Yarmouth, owned by a James Hey, who’d been made bankrupt.
 The sale included “a shop, two parlours, kitchen, dining-room, seven bed-chambers, and other convenient offices, most advantageously situated for the millinery and drapery business…” as well as a barber’s shop and cellar leased to a James Wetherill that was being used as a public house called The Chequers.
 James had taken on the lease for 21 years from Christmas 1783 for an annual rent of £8 8s.
 There’s little or no evidence of another man by this name in the town at this time, so this is probably my ancestor – but he wasn’t a publican.

-It’s possible that James purchased the properties in the Market Place auction mentioned previously because in his will he gives and bequeaths to his wife Mary his “messuages, tenements or dwelling houses, ground and hereditaments” near the Market Place that James as well as his tenants had occupied.
+It’s possible that James purchased the properties in the Market Place auction mentioned previously because in his will he bequeathed to his wife Mary his “messuages, tenements or dwelling houses, ground and hereditaments” near the Market Place that James as well as his tenants had occupied.
 Mary was ordered to keep “the same in good and tenantable repair”.
-This wasn’t the only property James owned because his will also refers to four other tenements or dwelling houses, hereditaments and appurtenances in Great Yarmouth, all of which went to his wife.
+This wasn’t the only property James owned because his will also referred to four other tenements or dwelling houses, hereditaments and appurtenances in Great Yarmouth, all of which went to his wife.
 The script is difficult to read but the suggestion is that some of this property was occupied by a Mr Custins, a baker.

 The will made provision for Mary to pay six shillings a week to James’s mother Sarah every Saturday.
 However, on her death his trustees Samuel King, a baker, and Nathaniel Lewis, a leather cutter, were instructed to dispose of the Market Place properties and divide the proceeds.
 James’s mother was to get £100, to be paid into Gurney’s Bank, in place of her six shillings a week.
 The rest of the money was to be divided equally among James’s surviving children or their offspring.
 The other properties, occupied by the baker, were to go to the children on Mary’s death or remarriage and to be held by them as tenants in common.
 James’s goods, chattels and moveables were also to be divided, half to go to his wife and the rest to be divided among his children.